New Boston Historical Society

 However by this time (1900) the church was abandoned, and its parishioners had moved to what is now the Community Church in "downtown" New Boston.
 They brought with them the Paul Revere bell that once hung in the Church on the Hill.
 Perhaps they also brought the weathervane!

-July 2014 update: I finally got a decent photo of the weathervane on top of the New Boston Community Church, which I've added to this page (to the right).
-This is the church across Mill Street from the Historical Society.
+July 2014 update: I finally got a good photo of the weathervane on top of the New Boston Community Church, which is the church across Mill Street from the Historical Society.
 We've learned that this weathervane was made in 1902, so it is not from the Church on the Hill.

 January 2018 update: Heather Wilkinson Rojo visited New Boston in December of 2017 and took some wonderful photos for her Nutfield Genealogy blog.
 Click on the links to see her "Weathervane Wednesday" posts featuring the Old Engine House and the Town Hall.